Snowboarder Fracture | Subtalar Joint | ORIF vs Excision

 - “Often missed initially - high index of suspicion needed, CT if X-ray negative but clinical suspicion

-- "Displacement greater than 2mm requires ORIF to prevent subtalar arthritis
+- “Displacement greater than 2mm requires ORIF to protect the subtalar joint

-- "ORIF preferred for large fragments, excision for small comminuted fragments
+- “ORIF for reconstructable fragments, excision for small comminuted fragments

 Lateral process talus fractures are often missed initially - Look carefully on ankle mortise view.
 CT recommended if suspected clinically but X-ray negative.
 High index of suspicion needed, especially in snowboarders.

-Displacement greater than 2mm step-off requires ORIF - Prevents subtalar arthritis.
-Non-displaced fractures can be treated conservatively.
-ORIF preferred for large fragments, excision for small comminuted fragments.
+Articular step-off greater than 2mm is the operative trigger - protects the subtalar joint.
+Truly non-displaced fractures are treated conservatively.
+ORIF for reconstructable fragments, excision for small comminuted ones.

 Classic snowboarding injury - Dorsiflexion + inversion mechanism.
 Snowboarders bindings prevent ankle motion, force transmitted to talus.
 High index of suspicion in snowboarders with lateral ankle pain.